cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/frontend/next_app_marie/README.md

 1. [Configure the backend endpoint](#backend-endpoint-configuration).
 2. Build the image: `docker build -t next-app-marie .`
-3. Launch the container: `docker run --name next-app-marie -p 3000:3000 next-app-marie`
+3. Launch the container: `docker run -d --name next-app-marie -p 3000:3000 next-app-marie`

 The app will be available at `localhost:3000/demos/marie`.